Achieve impossible tricks, become a Street-Workout athlete!

 Otherwise, adding more and more weight to these exercises is a great way to increase your muscular strength and endurance.
 For example, weighted pull-ups are one of the best exercises to do when you're looking to get a one-armed pull-up or simply do more pull-ups in a row.

 Fifth method, certainly the most known: You can play with the leverage of your body by folding and bringing one or two legs closer to the hooking point.
 This is often recommended for the main tricks which are the Back Leverthe Front Lever, the flag and the board.
 The standard progressions are the Tuck, l'Advanced Tuck, the One Leg, the Straddle and the Full.

 There is an almost unlimited amount of progressions between each of these by the way, so feel free to test your ideas.

-Then, a known and very effective method is to assist a progression with a rubber bandThis can be done on just about any trick that does not have an important balance component, such as the handstand.
+Next, a well-known and highly effective method is toassist a progression with an elastic band, which you can do on just about any trick that doesn't have a significant balance component like the Hand Stand.

 You will be able to modulate the difficulty by choosing the resistance of the band, as well as by pulling them more or less.

 It's pretty obvious, but working on and improving your flexibility and mobility will pay off just about everywhere, and especially for the V-Sit, Straddle progressions as well as the Handstand and its variants and tight arm climbs.

 To perfect your skills in these exercises, we offer products that will meet your expectations, such as wooden parallettes through to dips barsto dip bars, there's something for everyone, and you'll find it on our our boutique !